Pharaoh505/California-Housing-Price-Prediction/README.md

  Models Tried:

-1. **MLP Regressor (Multilayer Perceptron Regressor)**:
+1. **MLP Regressor**:
-   - Initially, I tried using an MLP Regressor (a type of neural network) to predict house prices.
+   - Initially, I tried using an MLP Regressor to predict house prices.
    - However, the MLP Regressor produced worse results compared to Gradient Boosting Regressor.
-Despite being a powerful model for learning complex relationships, MLP struggled with the dataset, resulting in a lower R-squared score and higher Mean Squared Error (MSE).
+Despite being a powerful model for learning complex relationships, MLP struggled with the dataset, resulting in a lower R-squared score and higher Mean Squared Error.

    **MLP Regressor Results:**
-   - R-squared: ~0.46 (lower than Gradient Boosting)
+   - R-squared: 0.46 (lower than Gradient Boosting)
-   - Mean Squared Error: ~0.71 (worse than Gradient Boosting)
+   - Mean Squared Error: 0.71 (worse than Gradient Boosting)

 2. **Gradient Boosting Regressor**:
    - After experimenting with MLP Regressor, I switched to Gradient Boosting Regressor.
    - This model delivered better performance with a higher R-squared score and lower Mean Squared Error, making it more suitable for this particular regression task.

    **Gradient Boosting Regressor Results:**
-   - R-squared: ~0.78
+   - R-squared: 0.78
-   - Mean Squared Error: ~0.29
+   - Mean Squared Error: 0.29

 Conclusion: